BulbEnergy/bulb-audit/content/patterns/general/heading-structure.md

 ## Fixing the issue

-In general:

-* Each page should have an `<h1>` heading at the start of the main content
+* Each page should have a singular `<h1>` heading, at the start of the main content
 * Each subsection should take a heading level that reflects its nesting level in the document outline
-* Each element that is used as a heading visually should use the correct heading element (of the appropriate level)
+* Each element that is used as a heading visually should use the correct heading element (of the appropriate level) to mark it up
 * Make sure only content that forms the heading text is found inside the heading element (place the "Back to Bulb" links outside and above the `<h1>` headings to which they currently belong)

 Where you wish to use a smaller font size for a heading (such as for the "Meter readings" heading, pictured) do not choose a different level.
 Instead, adjust the heading style with a `class`.

 It may help to pair classes and element selectors like so: